 Members of the Diabetes Action Network also automatically become members-at-large of the National Federation of the Blind.

 Blindness-related products, which enable blind and low-vision people to perform everyday tasks more independently, can be ordered from the NFB's Independence Market.

-Diabetes Forecast and Diabetic Living magazines are available through NFB-NEWSLINE®, a free audio news service for anyone who is blind, low-vision, or otherwise print-disabled.
+Diabetic Living magazines are available through NFB-NEWSLINE®, a free audio news service for anyone who is blind, low-vision, or otherwise print-disabled.
 It offers access to more than 500 publications, emergency weather alerts, job listings, and more.

 The NFB Diabetes Action Network educates, empowers, and inspires people living with diabetes and its complications.
 We share the Federation's 'can-do' philosophy, through our various publications, volunteer peer support, and advocacy for accessible diabetes technology.
 Together, we challenge one another to live our best and fullest lives.

 Diabetes is the leading cause of blindness among working-age adults.
 That's why the National Federation of the Blind, the largest and most influential membership organization of blind people in the United States, established the NFB Diabetes Action Network (NFB DAN) twenty-two years ago.
 The NFB DAN improves lives through advocacy, education, research, technology development, and programs encouraging independence and self-confidence.